JJNod88/PP1_html_css/README.md

 Bug: Hover Buttons on community page effect structure and repsonsiveness on smartphones and tablets
 Fix:

+Bug: Location address and Google Maps when smaller resolution looked conjested and hard to read
+Fix: Added flex-direction: column and added margin / padding to increase the look and usability.

 # Deployment
 * GitHub and GitPod has been used for the creation and deployment of the site.
-    * By using Github Pages, the site can be viewed on all devices.
+By using Github Pages, the site can be viewed on all devices.
     To do this I:
-    Number bullet point:
-    Step 2:
-    * Created a Repository > Utilised GitPod to create the html and css code > commited and pushed code to update the repository in GitHub > Under settings in the Repository locate the Pages Section > Changed the source to Master Branch and Published.
+    1. Created a Repository on [GitHub Pages](https://github.com/) using my user profile.
+    2. Utilised GitPod, accessible in my repository, to create my site using html and css.
+    3. GitPods version control funcitonality meant I could commit and push my code as I progresses.
+Previouses commits were always accessible should I have needed to revisit them.
+    4. Returning to my repository in GitHub, I located the 'page section' in Settings
+    5. I then changed the source from 'none' to 'Master Branch' and published the link.
+    6. I checked this was working by following the link.
 * < Insert Link to the Page >